migmaq/titan1c/docs/DATA-MODEL.md

 there would be no automated way of fixing them.

 But yes, it is a bit ugly.

+(When working on remote replicas, long random ids will be used, but will be translated back to short id allocation when merge - details needed)

+(These ids are not unique across entity types - but that is fine).

+When a human is editing a file, they can leave off the global part of the id, and the system will provide it at next cleanup.  (think more).

 ## Sample entry.toml
 ```toml